 Whoever came up with the lowered 2nd button at Ledbury?
 I’d like to buy you a drink.

 And it’s not just the button stance that makes Ledbury shirts worth saving up for.
 The European milled fabrics are second-to none, with their fine-twills being exceptional every-day dress shirts.
 And their collars?
 Their collars are fantastic.
-The canvassed interlining means a pair of decent weight collar stays will keep your collar at attention all day long (protip: get some alloy stays and put a little bend in em).
+The canvassed interlining means a pair of decent weight collar stays will keep your collar at attention all day long.

-Their shirts are manufactured in Europe with Mother of Pearl buttons, and come in two fits.
+Their shirts come in two fits.
 The Classic Fit is actually more of an athletic cut, which is good for the broader chest/shoulder guys (although the super inverted triangle types might need a bit of tailoring at the waist).
 Their Slim Fit is nice and trim, without looking shrink-wrapped on most frames.

 Ledbury’s pale blue on their fine twill with a mid-spread collar.

 The quality is lasting too.
-Wash after wash, on cool or warm with a tumble dry medium to low.
+Mother of Pearl buttons are legitimately nicer feeling and looking than standard dress shirt buttons.
+The shirts look great wash after wash, on cool or warm with a tumble dry medium to low.
 Warm iron after that.
 I’m not the easiest on shirts (wearing or washing/ironing) but my Ledbury shirts have yet to give me an issue.

 An explanation of what makes Ledbury different.